Gluten-Free Biscuits (Fluffy Buttermilk)

 NOTE: Try to work the dough as little as possible both in your mixer and when cutting.
 Roll it out once and cut then put "scrap" dough to the side.
 When ready, combine all scrap dough and roll out to make more biscuits.
 Basically, you want to treat them like little angels or they will not be fluffy and super duper soft.

-and flash freeze for 30 minutes.
+Once you make the dough and cut it into discs, place them on a silicone lined baking sheet and flash freeze for 30 minutes.
 Remove them from the freezer and place them in freezer ziploc bags.
 They will keep in the freezer for 1 month or in the deep freeze for 3 months.
 When you are ready to enjoy them, simply remove, unthaw and bake as directed.
 Or you can bake from frozen just add an additional 3 minutes to the cook time.

 Calories: 190kcal | Carbohydrates: 23g | Protein: 2g | Fat: 11g | Saturated Fat: 6g | Cholesterol: 26mg | Sodium: 220mg | Potassium: 251mg | Fiber: 2g | Sugar: 1g | Vitamin A: 305IU | Vitamin C: 0.3mg | Calcium: 79mg | Iron: 0.6mg